Updated August 23, 2022

 - If the boat was previously registered in another state, the out-of-state registration

-- If the boat was previously titled in another state, the out of state title (Note: In Washington, the title usually must be signed over in the presence of a state licensing agent)
+- If the boat was previously titled in another state, the out-of-state title (Note: In Washington, the title usually must be signed over in the presence of a state licensing agent)

 - Proof of payment of sales and use taxes